MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> When you know what you want, and want it bad enough, you will find a way to get it.
+> The greatest deception men suffer is from their own opinions.
-> -- Jim Rohn
+> -- Leonardo da Vinci